penguin-digital/penguin.js/README.md

 - Add the `extension` folder to chrome as a plugin.
 - Install dependencies `npm i`
 - Start the server `npm run dev` (make sure there is a MongoDB running)

+**Usage**

+- Open any website in Chrome
+- Press the penguin icon
+- Change and Save
+- After reload and press on the icon, the changes should still be there